rarescosma/octotail/README.md

 cd octotail
 ```

-Make a virtual environment, activate it, and install requirements:
+Make a virtual environment, activate it, and install the package.

 ```shell
 python3 -m venv .venv